P05 - Mars

 The Greeks hated him.

-He was not popular.
 He had almost no temples.
 Almost no cult centers.
 Almost no festivals.
 The Greeks knew war was necessary.
 They just didn't particularly want to honor the force behind it.

 The Romans felt completely differently.